Research

 Overview: Yeasts and bacteria are common inhabitants of flowers, and can attain high densities in floral nectar.
 I am interested how (and when) these microbes influence plants and pollinators, the mechanisms involved, and evolutionary ecology of these interactions.
 In the plant species Mimulus aurantiacus, we have found that bacteria and yeasts can influence pollinator visitation, via changes in nectar chemistry, including secondary metabolites in nectar.

-In the Vannette Lab, we use chemical ecology and community ecology to studying interactions between floral visitors, nectar microbial communities, and nectar characteristics by surveying flowering plant species at various natural and managed sites in northern California.
 We use intensive surveys at Stebbins Cold Canyon Reserve and plots maintained by N. Williams at Laidlaw Bee Biology Research Facility to investigate plant-microbe-floral visitor interactions and how nectar mediates such interactions.
 Data on microbial presence among species and microbial VOCs have been published in Rering et al 2018 (New Phytologist).
 Collaboration with instructors of the freshman seminar Nectar CURE is facilitating the identification and phenotypic profiling of strains isolated from these field sites.
-Collaboration with Caitlin Rering and John Beck is further investigating the role of microbial metabolites within floral systems.
+Collaboration with Caitlin Rering and John Beck is further investigates the role of microbial metabolites within floral systems.

 Stebbins Cold Canyon Reserve